What is TraitLab?

 - Most of the popular ideas around personality are about 50 years out of date.

-I spent a big chunk of my life studying psychological measurement and personality, and I know there’s a still a ton of fascinating information still buried in academic research journals.
-I’m betting that some of it could be turned into a very useful service.
+I spent a big chunk of my life studying psychological measurement and personality, and I know there’s a still a ton of useful information still buried in academic research journals.
+I’m betting that there is a lot of untapped value there.